samyouaret/Air-Quality-Api/README.md

 Each domain has its own `contracts` which contain interfaces used by the domain. it has also a `tests` directory that includes unit/integrations/E2E tests.

-a domain Usually has a `controller`, a `service`, and optionally a database if it needs db access like `iqair-tracker`.
+a domain Usually has a `controller`, a `service`, and optionally a Repository if it needs DB access like the `iqair-tracker`.

 A repository maintains Access to the database.